optimalstrategy/Qval/README.md

     ...

     # Then use it as a decorator.
-    # Note: you view now must accept request as first argument
+    # Note: you view now must accept `request` as its first argument
     @app.route(...)
     @qval(...)
     def view(request, params):